Tasshack/dreame-vacuum/docs/services.md

 #### `dreame_vacuum.vacuum_request_map`

-Request device to upload a new map to the cloud. *(This service is useful when cloud connection is not used and another interation used for handing the map rendering)*
+Request device to upload a new map to the cloud. *(This service is useful when cloud connection is not used and another integration used for handing the map rendering)*

-Device does not responds to this action when;
+Device does not responds to this action when:
 - Spot cleaning
 - Fast mapping
 - Relocating